jchenj/jchenj.github.io/_posts/2020-01-31-hello-again-javascript.md

 *Me*: (realizing what just happened) Whaaa!
 Semicolon!
 I'm back to JavaScript!

-And that was the moment that, after months of sticking to Python my path converged with JS again - and now, it's not matter of a choice between learning language A or B, but a situation where both languages are combined in the same project.
-I get to see them in action together.
-I know I'll learn a lot about both in the process, and I'm excited for the challenge.
+And that was the moment when, after months of sticking to Python, my path converged with JS again.
+I'm in a different place now that the last time - Im not thinking about choosing which of the two languages to learn, but rather combining both languages in the same project.
+I know I'll learn a lot about both in the process!

 I got BootStrap installed, and moving onwards!